 (3) What has been the trend in the last 10 years?

 Effects of climate change on a global scale

 Climate change in a global scale does not necessarily mean that the world will get hot everywhere.
 Climate change is different from global warming.
 There are places that have been getting hotter, like the Arctics.
 But there are other places on Earth that have been facing different responses to climate change.
 For example, the British Isles have been facing much wetter summers than have been seen before.
 India has seen dryer monsoons in the last 5 years than before.
 Likewise, Canada has been experiencing drier winters than previously experienced.
 USA experienced an unusually frigid winter last year.

-The gist is this: due to climate change, the climate around the world are becoming more extreme.
+Due to climate change, the climate around the world is likely to become more extreme.

 How does this relate to forest fires?

 The number of forest fires have been increasing, but almost all of these fires are because of either 1) human negligence (like throwing cigarette buds) or 2) more fuel for forests to burn1.

 The second point is important, because in the past, forests would regularly burn and use up the fuel, preventing huge fires.
 Fires were an important part of the ecosystem.
 Humans, in our quest to manage forests, have prevented these fires by dousing them as soon as they start.
 Forest managers are also reluctant to practice controlled burning: the deliberate act of burning some sections of the forest.
 This would use up wood fuel, and fires that occur because of humans or natural causes would then not reach disastrous proportions.

 The spread of chir pine forests in northwestern Himalayas, because of their fast-growing nature, has also been a factor in forest fires.

 When human negligence and more wood fuel is couple with the drier and hotter than usual conditions that come from climate change, we create a volatile situation.
 Dry and hot conditions are conducive to start and propagation of forest fires.